-Grallaria excelsa occurs in the mountains of north Venezuela: in the Andes of Sierra de Perijá (north-west Zulia and possibly adjacent Colombia) and the Cordillera de Mérida (from east Táchira, through Mérida, to south-east Trujillo and south-east Lara), as well as the Cordillera de la Costa (Aragua) (Meyer de Schauensee and Phelps 1978, Ridgely and Tudor 1994).
-Though until recently virtually unknown in life (with some older records referring to misidentified Undulated Antpitta G. squamigera and Plain-backed Antpitta G. haplonota [C. J. Sharpe in litt.
-1997, Sharpe and Ascanio 2008]), it is now recorded with some regularity in at least one site in Yacambú National Park.
-However, there are very few records away from this one locality, and it is likely to be rare and localised throughout its range.
+Grallaria excelsa occurs in the mountains of north Venezuela, where it is known from the Cordillera de Mérida from east Táchira, through Mérida, to south-east Trujillo and south-east Lara (Meyer de Schauensee and Phelps 1978, Ridgely and Tudor 1994).
+It may also occur in the Cordillera de la Costa (Aragua) and the Sierra de Perijá (north-west Zulia and possibly adjacent Colombia), though there are no records (Hilty 2003, Greeney 2020).
+Though until recently virtually unknown in life, it is now recorded with some regularity in Yacambú, Guaramacal and Gral Juan Pablo Penaloza national parks (eBird 2022).
+However, there are very few records away from these localities, and the species is likely to be rare and localised throughout its range.
 The distinctive Coastal Cordillera subspecies phelpsi is unknown in life, having not been recorded for 80 years (Sharpe and Ascanio 2015).

-It inhabits humid montane forest with a dense understorey at 1,700-2,300 m, but particularly above 2,000 m (Ridgely and Tudor 1994, C. J. Sharpe, J. P. Rodríguez and F. Rojas-Suárez in litt.
-1999, Sharpe and Ascanio 2008).
-Nesting takes place in May-June, and one or two eggs are laid (Kofoed and Auer 2004).
+It inhabits humid montane forest with a dense understorey at 1,460-2,570 m, but particularly above 2,000 m (del Hoyo et al. 2003, Huang et al. 2021).
+Nesting takes place during the rainy season in May-June, when one or two eggs are laid (Kofoed and Auer 2004).
 Nests are built 3.8 - 12 m above the ground in trees where dense clusters of aroid plants, epiphytes, and lianas secure them to either a vertical fork or against the trunk itself (Kofoed and Auer 2004).
 They are large, bulky, open-cups made from mosses, rootlets, wet leaves, small stems, detritus, and fern fronds, and lined with a thick mesh of black rootlets and rhizomorphs (Kofoed and Auer 2004).

 Some large tracts of forest remain in the Cordillera de Mérida and Cordillera de la Costa, but deforestation has been locally severe (Huber and Alarcón 1988, C. J. Sharpe in litt.
-1997).
-Agricultural colonisation represents a significant threat in the Sierra de Perijá, Cordillera de Mérida and Cordillera de la Costa, and many areas have already been cleared for cultivation, both commercial and subsistence (Stattersfield et al. 1998, Sharpe and Ascanio 2008).
-The Sierra de Perijá has been extensively deforested for narcotics cultivation, uncontrolled colonisation, cattle-ranching and mineral exploitation (C. J. Sharpe in litt.
+1997, 2022).
+Agricultural colonisation represents a significant threat in the Sierra de Perijá, Cordillera de Mérida and Cordillera de la Costa, and many areas have already been cleared for cultivation, both commercial and subsistence (Stattersfield et al. 1998, Sharpe and Ascanio 2015).
+Deforestation in the Sierra de Perijá is caused by narcotics cultivation, uncontrolled colonisation, cattle-ranching and mineral exploitation (C. J. Sharpe in litt.
 1997, A. Viloria per J. Fjeldså in litt.
 1998).

 Conservation Actions Underway